The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8

 \section{Comparison with previous results}

-Several authors have estimated the bias of galaxies in the same range, $z=[0.5,1.1]$, considered here.
-The majority of them have assumed linear bias and estimated the bias parameter from galaxy clustering \citep{coil06,meneux06,coil08, meneux08,meneux09,coupon12,marulli13,skibba13,alhambra13}.
-Only a handful of papers have addressed the issue of nonlinear or scale-dependent bias at these redshifts (M05, K11, \cite{simon07,jullo12}).
-In this Section we compare our results with both types of analyses.
-First we compare our estimated nonlinear bias parameter with available measurements from previous studies.
-Then we consider the most recents estimates of the linear bias parameter $b_{\rm LIN}$ in this redshift range available in the literature and compare them with our value of $\hat{b}$.
-In these comparisons all results have been rescaled to the value $\sigma_8=0.9$ adopted in this paper whenever required.
+Several authors estimated the bias of galaxies in the same range, $z=[0.5,1.1]$, considered here.
+The majority of these authors assumed linear bias and estimated the bias parameter from galaxy clustering \citep{coil06,meneux06,coil08, meneux08,meneux09,coupon12,marulli13,skibba13,alhambra13}.
+Only a handful of papers addressed the issue of non-linear or scale-dependent bias at these redshifts (M05, K11, \cite{simon07,jullo12}).
+In this section, we compare our results with both types of analyses.
+First we compare our estimated non-linear bias parameter with available measurements from previous studies.
+Then we consider the most recents estimates of the linear bias parameter $b_{\rm LIN}$ in this redshift range available in the literature and compare them with our value of $\hat{b}$.In these comparisons all results were rescaled to the value $\sigma_8=0.9$ adopted in this paper whenever required.